MykalMachon/mykal.codes/www/src/content/posts/blog-to-mastodon-automation.md

 draft: false
 ---

-I built a little job that monitors my RSS feed, and posts all new entries to my Mastodon account.
-So whenever I make a post here, it should get automatically syndicated out to Mastodon.
+I just built a little "job" or "process" that monitors this site's RSS feed, and posts all new entries to my Mastodon account.
+So when I make a post here, it automatically gets syndicated out to Mastodon!

 Typically, I would build this all out from scratch (in the name of learning, of course!) and spend a whole afternoon on it, maybe even two or three afternoons if I'm being honest with myself.
-This time, I wanted to try using a tool I heard about awhile ago in the Shop Talk show discord, [Pipedream](https://pipedream.com/).
+This time, I wanted to take it easy on myself, and try using a tool I heard about awhile ago in the Shop Talk show discord, [Pipedream](https://pipedream.com/).

 ## What's Pipedream

-Pipedream is an integration platform, that seems to be targeting developers.
-Think of Zapier with all of it's pre-built third-party connections (Facebook, Twitter, SendGrid, Postgres, etc, etc) and it's easy drag and drop interface.
-Now imagine that _again_ with a developer slant, and the ability to add in Node.js/Python/Go "middleware" between your integration steps to massage data, proper error logging, etc, etc, etc. That's basically what Pipedream is from what I can tell.
+Pipedream is an integration platform, that seems to be targeting the developer crowd.
+Think of Zapier with all of it's pre-built third-party connections (Facebook, Twitter, SendGrid, Postgres...) and it's easy drag and drop interface.
+Now imagine that _again_ with a developer slant, and the ability to add in Node.js/Python/Go "middleware", proper error logging, and more developer goodies.
+That's pipdeream!

-I've been sold this type of tool a lot before, and was honestly pretty skeptical at first but after messing around with it for awhile, it seems pretty solid if I'm being honest.
-If it sounds like something that might interest you, I'd recommend giving it 20-30 minutes of your time, it's pretty easy to get going with.
+I've been sold this type of tool a lot before and was honestly pretty skeptical at first.
+That said, after messing around with it for awhile, it seems pretty solid for your basic workflows and jobs.

 ## How does the integration work.

-The integration is actually pretty simple:

-I created a new "Workflow" and selected the "RSS" trigger.
-A workflow basically maps to a job, and a trigger is what, well, "triggers" that job to run.
-Then I configured the "RSS" trigger to listen for new items on this sites main RSS feed.
+All things considered, it's a pretty simple process.
+I created a new "Workflow" in pipdeream and selected the "RSS" trigger.
+A "workflow" in pipedream maps to a job or process, and a trigger is what, well, "triggers" that job to run.
+I choose the "RSS" trigger, and pointed it at my RSS feed so it can to listen for new items and trigger the workflow when it detects them.

 ![photo of the pipedream UI; editing the RSS trigger as described above.](https://res.cloudinary.com/mykalcodes/image/upload/v1680844778/iaw9nfadjoih1qmkvqai.png)

-Then I added a "Node.js" step, that reads in the RSS data for the new item, and determines the post "type" based on the URL , and returns that "type" so I can use it later in my post.
+Then I added a "Node.js" step: this reads in some data from new item that triggered the workflow, and determines the post "type" based on the URL.
+It then returns that "type" so I can use it later in my post.

 ![photo of the pipedream UI; editing the node processing step as described above.](https://res.cloudinary.com/mykalcodes/image/upload/v1680844852/u99ekzavlnkdxui6xief.png)

-I then added a "Mastodon" step that handles authenticating into my mastodon instance as me, and sending the "toot" for me.
+Finally you've got a "Mastodon" step that handles authenticating into my Mastodon instance, and sending the "toot" for me.

 ![pipedream UI for managing the mastodon step for posting. ](https://res.cloudinary.com/mykalcodes/image/upload/v1680845138/z16rleff7tffdtvdgxcp.png)